SC COBRE in Oxidants, Redox Balance and Stress Signaling

 Marcelo Vargas, PhD

-Awarded RO1: Role of oxidative stress and mitochondrial dysfunction in neurodegeneration
+Awarded RO1: NAD metabolism and mitochondrial dysfunction in ALS models (R01NS089640)

 COBRE Project: Mitochondrial antioxidant status and mitochondrial protein lysine acetylation in the central nervous system